breixoperezalvarez/germany-job-search-pipeline/README.md

 # Germany Job Search Pipeline

-A Python-based data pipeline that aggregates, filters, and outputs relevant job opportunities for students seeking internships or entry-level roles in Germany.
+A Python-based data pipeline that aggregates, filters, and outputs relevant job opportunities in order to help me in my seek of internships or entry-level roles in Germany.

 ---